Jesus the Messiah

 • (Daniel 7:13-14).

-While the two figures, the Suffering Servant and the Son of Man, may well be one and the same, the occasion of their appearing cannot be the same.
+This cannot be the same occasion, though it is the same Messiah; God does not give either/or prophecies.
 The Suffering Servant shares His grave with the wicked: "He was led as a lamb to the slaughter, and as a sheep before its shearers is silent, so He opened not His mouth.
 He was taken from prison and from judgment, and who will declare His generation?
 For He was cut off from the land of the living; for the transgressions of My people He was stricken.
 And they made His grave with the wicked—but with the rich at His death, because He had done no violence, nor was any deceit in His mouth."
 (Isaiah 53:7-9).
 But Daniel's Son of Man reigns forever, over an "everlasting dominion."
 With whom can He make His grave while He is reigning forever?
-As Jesus explained to His accusers, the occasion Daniel describes is yet to come:
+Some Jewish interpreters, like Isaac Luria, have split the one Messiah into two: Messiah son of Joseph and Messiah son of David.
+This way, one of the two can die: and the Bible is clear that the Messiah must die:

 • “Jesus said to him, ‘It is as you said.
 Nevertheless, I say to you, hereafter you will see the Son of Man sitting at the right hand of the Power, and coming on the clouds of heaven.’”